buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcDoor.md

     * the particular attributes for the lining by the _IfcDoorLiningProperties_
     * the particular attributes for the panels by the _IfcDoorPanelProperties_

-> HISTORY&nbsp; New entity in IFC1.0.
+> HISTORY  New entity in IFC1.0.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The attributes _PredefinedType_ and _OperationType_ are added, the applicable type object has been changed to _IfcDoorType_.
+> IFC4 CHANGE  The attributes _PredefinedType_ and _OperationType_ are added, the applicable type object has been changed to _IfcDoorType_.

 The geometric representation of _IfcDoor_ is given by the _IfcProductDefinitionShape_, allowing multiple geometric representations.
 The _IfcDoor_ may get its parameter and shape from the _IfcDoorType_.
 If an _IfcRepresentationMap_ (a block definition) is defined for the _IfcDoorType_, then the _IfcDoor_ inserts it through the _IfcMappedItem_.